Electronic intelligence

 "Luftraum Berlin und DDR 198x".

-Choose carefully your options if you don't want to be submerged by information.
+Choose carefully your options if you don't want to be overwhelmed with information.